 Paul has a Technical Theatre Award for Outstanding Achievement In Sound 2013; a BroadwayWorld.com Fans’ Choice Award 2009 for Billy Elliot The Musical; a Helpmann Award (Australia) nomination 2008 for Billy Elliot The Musical, an Irish Times Theatre Award nomination 2004 for Crestfall; a Lucille Lortel Award nomination 2004 for Far Away, and a Drama Desk Award nomination 2003 for The Chairs.

-Paul is currently working in Chichester with Daniel Evans on This Is My Family.
-Next up is Rutherford and Son at the NT, followed by A Midsummer Night's Dream at The Bridge.
-Then it’s Tree for the Young Vic / Manchester International Festival, A Very Expensive Poison at the Old Vic and The Inheritance on Broadway, opening November 2019.
+Paul is currently working on Rutherford and Son at the NT and A Midsummer Night's Dream at The Bridge Theatre.
+Then it’s Tree for the Manchester International Festival / Young Vic, A Very Expensive Poison at the Old Vic and The Inheritance on Broadway, opening November 2019.
+The musical version of A Local Hero, premiered in 2019 at Edinburgh's Lyceum Theatre, has just been announced for June 2020 at The Old Vic.